The 2020 JBT Las Vegas Main Event- event details and complete rules

 8a.
 Singles Format:

-Qualifying: Bowlers in all divisions will roll 6 games across sixteen lanes in the qualifying round.
+Qualifying: Bowlers in all divisions will roll 6 games across twelve lanes in the qualifying round.
 Bowlers who re-enter will use their highest 6-game score.
 The top 40% Open Scratch scores (re-entries excluded) to a max of 40, top 40% handicap scores, re-entries excluded, to a max of 40, and top 50% Girls Scratch scores, re-entries excluded, to a max of 24, advance to the semifinals.
+Total semifinalists cannot exceed 90; totals will be pro-rated to 90 total if necessary.

 8b.
 Doubles Format: